Search

 Graphic bathroom floor tiles showcase how pattern can transform a room

-Though this basement bathroom still sticks to a neutral color palette, the use of exposed brick and a bold black and white graphic floor tile makes the space pop with pattern and texture, creating a trend-forward look.
-(Interior Design by Carla Bast | Carla Bast Design)
+Though this basement bathroom still sticks to a neutral color palette, the use of exposed brick and a bold black and white graphic floor tile makes the space pop with rustic charm, creating a trend-forward look.
+Interior Design by Carla Bast | Carla Bast Design

 Pin this for easy reference: